 Hematology

-LAD-I is a rare genetic disorder affecting the immune system and is caused by a defect in the ITGB2 gene, leading to a deficiency in CD18.
-Due to this deficiency, white blood cells (primarily neutrophils) are unable to leave the bloodstream to go to sites of infection or inflammation.
+Leukocyte Adhesion Deficiency Type I (LAD-I) is a rare genetic disorder affecting the immune system and is caused by a defect in the ITGB2 gene, leading to a deficiency in CD18.
+Due to this deficiency, white blood cells are unable to leave the bloodstream to go to sites of infection or inflammation.
 As a result, patients with severe LAD-I can develop life-threatening infections which they are unable to fight.
 Without a successful bone marrow transplant, survival beyond childhood is rare.

-RP-L201 is a gene therapy product containing autologous (patient-derived) hematopoietic stem cells (HSCs) that have been genetically modified with a lentiviral vector to contain a functional copy of the ITGB2 gene.
+RP-L201 is an investigational gene therapy containing autologous (patient-derived) hematopoietic stem cells (HSCs) that have been genetically modified with a lentiviral vector to contain a functional copy of the ITGB2 gene.
+RP-L201 has the potential to restore immune function, avoiding the onset of severe, recurrent life-threatening infections.

-RP-L301 is a gene therapy product containing autologous (patient-derived) hematopoietic stem cells (HSCs) that have been genetically modified with a lentiviral vector to contain a functional copy of the PKLR gene.
+RP-L301 is an investigational gene therapy containing autologous (patient-derived) hematopoietic stem cells (HSCs) that have been genetically modified with a lentiviral vector to contain a functional copy of the PKLR gene.
 RP-L301 has the potential to correct multiple disease elements associated with PKD.
-Due to the number of patients who could benefit from RP-L301, Rocket’s PKD program has the potential to become its largest lentiviral vector program.

 Wave 2 Progams